All Episodes

 So the problem today is not Wall Street or oil companies in Texas.

-The problem is foreign oligarchs in Nigeria and Russia are giving sometimes more than a hundred million dollars to the Clintons while she's making decisions that affect their country.
+The problem is foreign oligarchs in Nigeria and Russia are giving sometimes more than $100 million to the Clintons while she's making decisions that affect their country.

-When you when your book first came out, I know now it's out in DVD in video form, and I I'll tell people later how they can get it.
+I know now it's out in DVD and video form, and I'll tell people later how they can get it.

-But I think the most important thing that we've got to understand here, you know, for example, she's at the State Department, $55 million uh she gives to a for-profit university, Laureate University, while her husband simultaneously is the Chancellor getting paid sixteen and a half million dollars.
+But I think the most important thing that we've got to understand here, you know, for example, she's at the State Department, $55 million she gives to a for-profit university, Laureate University, while her husband simultaneously is the chancellor getting paid $16.5 million.

 Now, in the real world, that's a quid pro quo.